Neonatal withdrawal: Management

-Setting of Care
+Setting of care

 According to the SOGC 2023 Guidelines, it is recommended that if a pregnant woman has been diagnosed with substance use disorder, then delivery of the infant must be done in a center that is equipped for monitoring of the infant for NAS.
-Traditionally, if an infant has been diagnosed with NAS after proper monitoring, then management of the disease is often handled in the Neonatal Intensive Care Unit (NICU).
+Traditionally, if an infant has been diagnosed with NAS after proper monitoring, then management of the disease is often handled in the neonatal intensive care unit (NICU).
 As per the AAP 2020 Guidelines, it is no longer recommended to admit infants to the NICU if they only have NAS since this can cause more problems that can aggravate symptoms due to the loud and overly stimulating environment as well as create a traumatic experience for the mother.

 Observation

 According to the ACOG 2017 Guidelines, it is recommended that if the mother has a history of opioid use during pregnancy, then the infant must be monitored by a pediatrician for the possibility of NAS.
-Unfortunately these guidelines do not specify the length of monitoring.
+These guidelines do not specify the length of monitoring.
 As of 2020 though, the AAP 2020 Guidelines provided more specific guidance in regards to the timeline recommended for monitoring.
 According to the AAP 2020 Guidelines, all infants who have been exposed to chronic opioid use of the mother during pregnancy must be monitored for at least 72 hours.
-The guidelines go further into detail depending on the specific exposure: 3 days of monitoring if the substance were immediate-release opioids, 4-7 days if the substance was buprenorphine and sustained-released opioids, and 5-7 days if the substance was methadone.
+The guidelines go further into detail depending on the specific exposure: 3 days of monitoring if the substance were immediate-release opioids, 4–7 days if the substance was buprenorphine and sustained-released opioids, and 5–7 days if the substance was methadone.

-Nonpharmacologic Interventions
+Nonpharmacologic interventions

 Non-medication based approaches to treat neonatal symptoms include swaddling the infant in a blanket, minimizing environmental stimuli, and monitoring sleeping and feeding patterns.
+Newborns who stay in their mother's rooms typically need less opioids and have shorter hospital stays.
 Breastfeeding promotes infant attachment and bonding and is associated with a decreased need for medication.
 These approaches may lessen the severity of NAS and lead to shorter hospital stays.